OpenTransitTools/gtfsdb/README.rst

 Postgres users, gtfsdb requires the psycopg2-binary database driver.
 Installing that via `pip install psychopg2-binary` will relieve gtfsdb from re-installing locally as part of the build.
 And if after the fact, you see *exceptions* mentioning

-.. note:: **"ImportError: No module named psycopg2"**, then 'pip install psychopg2-binary' should fix that up quick...
+.. note:: if you get the message "ImportError: No module named psycopg2", then 'pip install psychopg2-binary' should fix things.
+(Assumes you have postgres also installed on the machine you're trying to use the pg driver).

 Usage with Docker